BCDevOps/openshift-wiki/docs/AQUA/AQUAServiceDefinition.md

 ### Summary

-The Aqua Cloud service is a security tool that helps secure images by scanning them for vulnerabalities.
+The Aqua Cloud service is a security tool that helps secure images and containers by scanning them for vulnerabilities.
 It also is able to audit and enforce security policies.
+Read more about Aqua [here](https://www.aquasec.com/aqua-cloud-native-security-platform/).

 ### Features & Functions

-At this stage the Aqua service is only utilizaeble by having a meeting with Nick to perform image scans.
-In addition, image enforcement is __not enabled__ at this time.
+The first iteration of Aqua Vulnerability Scanning Service in Openshift 4 Platform includes [container scanning](https://www.aquasec.com/products/container-security/) only.
+At this moment the access to scanning UI is limited to the Platform Services Team only (contact our Security Architect Nick Corcoran at Nick.Corcoran@gov.bc.ca to scan your namespaces).
+Aqua Service on the Platform is currently running in the `audit` mode producing vulnerability scan results for manual remediation by the product team,  the `enforcement` mode is __not enabled__ at this time.

-User access will initially be allowed through the Aqua CLI and pipeline (ci/cd) integration with the hope of UI accesss arriving at later date.
+We are working on opening developer access to the Aqua CLI that will allow the product teams integrate Aqua scanning in app's CI/CD pipeline (coming in summer 2021).
+Developer Access to the Aqua UI will be rolled out in fall 2021.

 The Aqua architecture comprises of several components:
-1) Aqua Enforcers installed on each node
+1) Aqua Enforcers installed on each node of the Silver Openshift 4 cluster
 2) A front end service that allows interacting with the Aqua API as well as the console
 3) Scanners to offload image scanning from the front end service